Blubvis725/CsharpApps/README.md

-# ConsoleApps
+# CsharpApps
-A collection of C# console games I made.
+A collection of C# apps I made.
 Use .NET to run them